 Pesticides Using Safety Precaution

-Pesticides are harmful for human body.
-So your safety depends on applying some safety precaution.
-You need to select the appropriate product before following procedure.
-There are some tips before using pesticide:
+Pesticides are harmful to the human body.
+So your safety depends on applying some safety precautions.
+You need to select the appropriate product before following the procedure.
+There are some tips before using pesticides:

-1. You need to choose your cloth very wisely before applying pesticides.
-Wear long sleeve shirts or clothes, long pants, closed shoes, gloves and a goggles.
+1. You need to choose your clothes very wisely before applying pesticides.
+Wear long-sleeved shirts or clothes, long pants, closed shoes, gloves, and goggles.

-2. You have to make sure that no pets, kids are in the area of creating and applying pesticide.
+2. You have to make sure that no pets, or kids are in the area of creating and applying pesticides.

 3. Make your pesticide outside of the house.

-4. You have to avoid using excessive amount of water during making of pesticide.
+4. You have to avoid using excessive amounts of water during the making of pesticides.

-5. Take out any kind of food, toys or anything which shouldn’t be there.
+5. Take out any kind of food, toys, or anything that shouldn’t be there.

-6. Always keep first aid kit near the hand.
+6. Always keep a first aid kit near the hand.

 Improvise, Adapt, Overcome